Penggeor/ken/docs-tech/13-网络/TCP-IP Illustrated Volume1 The Protocols(Second Edition)/Chapter12 TCP The Transmission Protocol(Preliminaries).md

 ---

-***Congestion Control***: the special form of flow control which copy with the data transfer rate between sender and receiver.
+***Congestion Control***: the special form of flow control which copies the data transfer rate between sender and receiver.

 :question: The problem of congestion control in datagram-style networks, and more generally *queuing theory* to which it is closely related, has remained a major research topic for years, and it is unlikely to ever be solved completely for all circumstances.

 ---

-- *Explicit* signaling: have a protocol specific field. e.g. window advertisement.
+- *Explicit* signaling: have a protocol-specific field. e.g. window advertisement.

 - *Implicit* signaling: need other evidence.

 ### 12.1.4 Setting the Retransmission Timeout

-***Retransmission timeout***: the time to wait before concluding that a packet has been lost and should be resend.
+***Retransmission timeout***: the time to wait before concluding that a packet has been lost and should be resent.

 To determine retransmission timeout:

 - the time to send the packet.
-- the time receiver process it and send an ACK.
+- the time receiver processes it and sends an ACK.
-- the time for ACK travel back to the sender.
+- the time for ACK to travel back to the sender.
-- the time sender process the ACK.
+- the time the sender processes the ACK.

-:sob: None of these time are known with certainty!
+:sob: None of these times are known with certainty!

-:tired_face: These time vary over time as additional load is added to or removed from the end hosts or routers.
+:tired_face: These times vary over time as additional load is added to or removed from the end hosts or routers.

 ---

 *Round-trip-time estimation*: try to estimate the time which can’t exactly get but approximately approach.

-The timeout is large than time by round-trip-time estimation.
+The timeout is larger than time by round-trip-time estimation.

 ## 12.2 Introduction to TCP

 ### 12.2.1 The TCP Service Model

-**TCP provide a connection-oriented, reliable, byte streaming service.**
+**TCP provides a connection-oriented, reliable, byte streaming service.**

-- Connection-oriented: Two endpoint have to establish a TCP connection before exchange data.
+- Connection-oriented: Two endpoints have to establish a TCP connection before exchanging data.
-- Byte streaming: Each endpoint individually choose write or read extent.
+- Byte streaming: Each endpoint individually chooses write or read extent.

 ### 12.2.2 Reliability in TCP